g0v-br/Orcamento-Inteligente.br/README.md

 The data model adopts the [Resource Description Framework (RDF)](https://www.w3.org/RDF/) and the [Semantic Web standards](https://www.w3.org/standards/semanticweb/data).
 LODMAP2D recognizes the [Bubble Graph Ontology](http://linkeddata.center/lodmap-bgo/v1).

 The data can be fully distributed.
-They are fetched by dereferencing the application routes through the rewriting  rules managed by the the src/modesls/bgolib.js library, that is based on [rdflib.sj](https://github.com/linkeddata/rdflib.js/) by Timm Berners Lee & friends.
+They are fetched by dereferencing the application routes through the rewriting  rules managed by the the src/models/bgolib.js library, that is based on [rdflib.js](https://github.com/linkeddata/rdflib.js/) by Timm Berners Lee & LinkedData friends.

 ## Security